Alexander Spotswood: Governor of Virginia

 During the war, Spotswood had made good friends not only with the Duke of Marlborough, but also with another of his commanders, George Hamilton, 1st Earl of Orkney.
 Hamilton had held the post of governor of the colony of Virginia from 1704, but resided in London and was represented on American soil by a plenipotentiary delegate, with a nominal mandate as deputy governor.
-In 1707 the deputy governor, Robert Hunter, had been captured by the French at sea and the colony was thus temporarily administered by a local government.
-At the suggestion of Hamilton himself, with perhaps an additional push by Marlborough, on February 18, 1710 Queen Anne appointed Spotswood as vice governor of Virginia.
-On April 3, Spotswood left for the Americas from the port of Spithead, in southern England, aboard the man-of-war HMS Deptford, in convoy with other British ships to ward off pirate attacks.
+In 1707, the deputy governor, Robert Hunter, had been captured by the French at sea and the colony was thus temporarily administered by a local government.
+At the suggestion of Hamilton himself, with perhaps an additional push by Marlborough, on 18 February 1710 Queen Anne appointed Spotswood as vice governor of Virginia.
+On 3 April, Spotswood left for the Americas from the port of Spithead, in southern England, aboard the man-of-war HMS Deptford, in convoy with other British ships to ward off pirate attacks.

-At the beginning of the eighteenth century, Virginia was the most prosperous and populous of the Thirteen Colonies.
+At the beginning of the 18th century, Virginia was the most prosperous and populous of the Thirteen Colonies.
 The inhabitants numbered around 80,000, including 20,000 slaves – most of them from the Bight of Biafra – employed in the vast tobacco plantations, at the service of a confederation of landowners.

 The export of tobacco was still one of the most lucrative activities, but in recent times, due to the war against the French and the consequent closure of the Atlantic trade routes, it was not as rewarding as in the past, and overproduction had caused prices to drop.
-In addition, in a period considered the golden age of piracy, the southern waters of British America were swarming with pirates and corsairs.
+In addition, in a period considered the Golden Age of Piracy, the southern waters of British America were swarming with pirates and corsairs.
 Coming from the Caribbean Sea, they sailed northwards along the American coastline as far as Virginia, making harmful raids.

-Moreover, the land borders of the colony were at that time threatened by the aggressive behaviour of numerous Native American tribes.
+Moreover, the land borders of the colony were at that time threatened by the original inhabitants of numerous Native American tribes.